 TRADITIONAL-SIDE ASSISTANT CHAIR

 Assistant Chairs are an important part of all traditional committees, handling a wide range of responsibilities.
-Under direction of committee executives, ACs help engage students in the discussion and work with them on writing resolutions, facilitating negotiation between blocs, and answering questions.
-ACs function as the eyes and ears of the committee, and work closest with delegates directly.
+Under direction of committee executives, traditional-side ACs help engage students in the discussion and work with them on writing resolutions, facilitating negotiation between blocs, and answering questions.
+Perhaps most importantly, ACs take notes during committee sessions in order to give feedback to interested delegates, helping them to improve their skills.
+In short, ACs function as the eyes and ears of the committee, and work closely with delegates directly.

 CRISIS ASSISTANT CHAIR

-In fast-paced continuous crisis committees, the role of an AC combines aspects of the traditional-side Assistant Chair and the Information Services member.
-Crisis ACs work under the direction of the Crisis Director, supplying the committee with a steady stream of updates and responding to queries and directives from individual delegates.
-Frequently, a crisis AC will also be present in the committee room to assist the Chair, monitor communication between the rest of the team and the Chair, and give expert speeches to delegates.
+Crisis ACs work under the direction of the Crisis Director of their committee, supplying the delegates with a steady stream of updates and responding to queries and directives from individual delegates.
+Because of this, there is a lot of room for creativity for Crisis ACs during committee.
+Frequently, a Crisis AC will also be present in the committee room to assist the Chair, monitor communication between the rest of the team and the Chair, and give expert speeches to delegates.